Isuru-Nanayakkara/InstagramAuthViewController/README.md

 ## Contribute & Bug Fixes

-We would love for you to contribute to **InstagramAuthViewController**, check the ``LICENSE`` file for more info.
+I would love for you to contribute to **InstagramAuthViewController**, check the ``LICENSE`` file for more info.
 Pull requests, bug fixes, improvements welcome.

 ## Meta